 According to Cisco’s advisory: “The vulnerabilities are due to insufficient queue management for Internet Group Management Protocol (IGMP) packets.
 An attacker could exploit the vulnerabilities by sending crafted IGMP traffic to an affected device.
 A successful exploit could allow the attacker to cause memory exhaustion, resulting in instability of other processes.
 These processes may include, but are not limited to, interior and exterior routing protocols.”

 The vulnerabilities could affect any Cisco device that is running any release of Cisco IOS XR Software along with multicast routing enabled for an active interface.

 An administrator can determine if multicast routing enabled on the device by using “show igmp interface” command.
 Multicast routing is not enabled if the output of the command is empty.
 If the output of the command is as follows then multicast routing enabled on the device.

 An administrator can determine if the device is receiving DVMRP traffic by using “show igmp traffic” command.
 From the following image, if the Received column of DVMRP packets entry contains a value of zero and if it continues to remain zero even on subsequent executions of the command, then the device is not receiving DVMRP traffic.

 Indicators of Compromise:

-The following entries may be seen in the system logs when a device is compromised.
+The following entries may in the system logs when a device compromises.

 The vulnerabilities allow an unauthenticated, remote attacker to exhaust process memory and crash the other processes running on the affected device.